Automattic/wp-calypso/packages/composite-checkout/README.md

 - `.MANUAL` (the payload will be an `unknown` object that is determined by the payment processor function).
 - `.ERROR` (the payload will be a `string` that is the error message).

-### SubmitButtonWrapper

-A styled div, controlled by the [theme](#checkoutTheme), that's used as the inner wrapper for the submit button that's rendered by each [CheckoutFormSubmit](#CheckoutFormSubmit) component.
-You shouldn't need to use this manually.

 ### TransactionStatus

 An enum that holds the values of the [transaction status](#useTransactionStatus).